 In order to make a substantial change to how you think you have to understand how your mind works.

 Over 90 percent of all your thoughts are formed and govern by your core beliefs.
 These beliefs, unknown to you, embedded themselves in your subconscious mind.

-Majority of your thoughts today are directed by your core beliefs from your past.
-The content of your thoughts and degree of happiness, fulfillment and success equal to now you believe about yourself.
+A majority of your thoughts today are directed by your core beliefs formed in your past experiences.
+The content of your thoughts, the degree of happiness, fulfillment, and success equal to how you believe in yourself.

-Thought is the Direct Result of Your Mind Algorithms
+Your Thoughts are the Direct Result of Mind Algorithms

 Your beliefs actually are formed from what is termed mind code.
-Your mind code is what really determines who you are, how you behave, your emotions are expresses, how you sense and how you reacts.
+Your mind code is what really determines who you are, how you behave, your emotions are expressed, how you sense and how you react.
 Very importantly mind code is where your identity originates.

-Mind code is data your brain gathers everyday of your life from situations you go through.
+Mind code is data your brain gathers every day of your life from situations you go through.
 Think of mind code as a mind algorithm.
-An algorithm is step by step instructions of how your mind will operate.
+An algorithm is a step by step instructions about how your mind will operate.
 The mind code data is then converted into your belief system or what is termed personal philosophy.